PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

 popular approaches such as Docker-style application bundles.
-We hope to work more closely with initiatives such as [ReScience](https://rescience.github.io) and with scientific societies to investigate ways Guix could help improve their reviewing worflows.
+We hope to work more closely with initiatives such as [ReScience](https://rescience.github.io) and with scientific societies to investigate ways Guix could help improve their reviewing workflows.

 We are very much open to new ideas and we’d like to [hear from you](https://guix-hpc.bordeaux.inria.fr/about)!